 Cookies used on this website

 - Adobe Fonts – for design and creative purposes we use Adobe Fonts for the visual layout and presentation of HTML text.

-We sometimes use a short tracking code on links we send out in email newsletters (currently via MailChimp) and post on social networks.
+We sometimes use a short tracking code on links we send out in email newsletters or posts published on social networks.
 We cannot use this to identify people personally.
 It is used to understand how people share and respond to our communications to help us improve them.

 External web content

-We often embed content from external media providers on our website.
+We sometimes embed content from external media providers on our website.
 The most common kind of content embedded on the site are video players from YouTube or music players from Spotify, and Bandcamp.
 These services may collect statistics and information on your use of the embedded content.